Autism, Homelessness, and Kindness

 Read MoreEvery time that a new ad featuring a person with a disability comes out, I get ready to cringe.
 So when I learned that Duracell had released a video ad featuring Derrick Coleman, a fullback for the Seattle Seahawks and…

-Read MoreThis post was originally published on this siteThe most recent Court of Appeals delinquency-related decision, In the Matter of D.H., ___ N.C.App. ___ (August 20, 2025), is one of a very few opinions that addresses a trial court’s order placing…
+Read MoreThe most recent Court of Appeals delinquency-related decision, In the Matter of D.H., ___ N.C.App. ___ (August 20, 2025), is one of a very few opinions that addresses a trial court’s order placing a juvenile in the custody of a…

-Read MoreThis post was originally published on this siteThis post summarizes the published criminal opinions from the North Carolina Court of Appeals released on September 17, 2025.
-Trial court erred by conducting summary criminal contempt proceedings when the defendant’s conduct constituted…
+Read MoreThis post summarizes the published criminal opinions from the North Carolina Court of Appeals released on September 17, 2025.
+Trial court erred by conducting summary criminal contempt proceedings when the defendant’s conduct constituted indirect criminal contempt.
+State v.
+Brinkley, No.…

-Read MoreThis post was originally published on this siteIn response to the stabbing of Iryna Zarutska in Charlotte on August 22, North Carolina legislators are proposing various criminal justice reforms.
-Brittany noted last week that Republican legislators are advocating for various…
+Read MoreIn response to the stabbing of Iryna Zarutska in Charlotte on August 22, North Carolina legislators are proposing various criminal justice reforms.
+Brittany noted last week that Republican legislators are advocating for various changes such as restarting the death penalty,…

-Read MoreThis post was originally published on this siteThis post summarizes published criminal law and related cases released by the Fourth Circuit Court of Appeals during August 2025.
+Read MoreThis post summarizes published criminal law and related cases released by the Fourth Circuit Court of Appeals during August 2025.
 Cases of potential interest to state practitioners are summarized monthly.
-Previous summaries of…
+Previous summaries of Fourth Circuit cases are available here.
+Defendant…

-Read MoreThis post was originally published on this siteLaw enforcement officers in North Carolina must have good moral character to be certified, and may lose their certification if they lose their good moral character.
-The requirement of good moral character is…
+Read MoreLaw enforcement officers in North Carolina must have good moral character to be certified, and may lose their certification if they lose their good moral character.
+The requirement of good moral character is neither unique to North Carolina nor exclusive…

-Read MoreThis post was originally published on this siteOne of the top stories this week is that of Decarlos Brown, who was charged in the fatal stabbing of a woman on a train in Charlotte.
-The crime occurred on August 22,…
+Read MoreOne of the top stories this week is that of Decarlos Brown, who was charged in the fatal stabbing of a woman on a train in Charlotte.
+The crime occurred on August 22, but the Charlotte Area Transit System recently…

-Read MoreThis post was originally published on this siteDuring the pandemic, we got accustomed to doing certain court proceedings virtually—initially under authority of the Chief Justice’s emergency orders (which Shea discussed here), and later by statute, under G.S.
+Read MoreDuring the pandemic, we got accustomed to doing certain court proceedings virtually—initially under authority of the Chief Justice’s emergency orders (which Shea discussed here), and later by statute, under G.S.
 7A-49.6.
-That law…
+That law allows “proceedings of all types” (with some…

-Read MoreThis post was originally published on this siteSeveral criminal statutes include the provision that a person who commits the offense prescribed is guilty of a designated class of offense “unless the conduct is covered under some other provision of law…
+Read MoreSeveral criminal statutes include the provision that a person who commits the offense prescribed is guilty of a designated class of offense “unless the conduct is covered under some other provision of law providing greater punishment.”
+E.g., G.S.
+14-33(c).
+Two…

-Read MoreThis post was originally published on this siteThis post summarizes the published criminal opinions from the North Carolina Court of Appeals released on September 3, 2025.
-In defendant’s trial for felonious possession of stolen goods, admission of police chief’s testimony…
+Read MoreThis post summarizes the published criminal opinions from the North Carolina Court of Appeals released on September 3, 2025.
+In defendant’s trial for felonious possession of stolen goods, admission of police chief’s testimony about defendant’s record of charges for breaking…

 Read More